 In Queensland, the only two retailers that offer dual fuel electricity and natural gas plans are Origin and AGL.
 They provide natural gas across much of South East and regional Queensland, but when it comes to electricity, Ergon Energy is the sole retailer in regional areas.

 The Western Australia energy market is rather more complicated than the eastern states, with different electricity and gas providers operating in different areas and only available to certain customers depending on their usage requirements.
 Synergy is the biggest electricity retailer in WA, with Alinta and Kleenheat competing for gas customers.
+Our ratings for dual fuel providers are based on customers in NSW, VIC, SA, QLD and ACT.

 It’s common to find retailers promising additional discounts if you purchase both electricity and gas with them, which can seem like an enticing offer.
 However, to make sure you’re getting the best possible deal overall, be sure to compare a wide range of plans from different retailers and always read their energy price factsheets for specific details on charges, fees and conditions.